AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Proposed Methods

 \section{Proposed Methods}

 As illustrated in Fig.~\ref{fig:framework}, the proposed framework employs an exploration policy AION-e while the object is undetected and switches to a goal-reaching policy AION-g once the object is detected.
 AION-e and AION-g adopt the same model architecture and use a partially shared set of multi-modal features.
-Unlike prior ObjectNav methods, we incorporate depth information into the end-to-end pipeline to enhance spatial understanding, enabling the agent to learn obstacle avoidance and efficient 3D navigation in cluttered environments.
+To enhance spatial understanding, we incorporate depth information into the end-to-end pipeline, allowing the agent to learn obstacle avoidance and efficient 3D navigation in cluttered environments.